IntersectMBO/cardano-updates/blog/2022-11-16-performance-and-tracing.md

 ## Tracing

-We ran an initial round of full-scale benchmarks for the new tracing system -- which uncovered a regression to legacy tracing, which is contrary to the local chain syncing benchmarks, that showed improvement instead.
+We ran an initial round of full-scale benchmarks for the new tracing system -- which uncovered a regression relative to legacy tracing, which is contrary to the local chain syncing benchmarks, that showed improvement instead.
 We added tracing to cardano-tracer, fixing some minor bugs on the way.
-Network and disk IO metrics are now collected once again and is integrated into analysis.
+Network and disk IO metrics are now collected once again and are integrated into analysis.

 ## Infrastructure